-What makes Stitcher stand out is its original content.
+What makes Stitcher stand out as a great podcast app for Android and iPhone is its original content.
 Some episodes from Stitchers shows are free, but premium content is also available for premium subscribers.

 Stitcher original podcasts include LeVar Burton Reads and Wolverine: The Long Night.
 LeVar Burton Reads is centered around the Star Trek actor reading short fiction stories.
 Wolverine: The Long Night is a scripted podcast from Marvel which follows a string of mysterious deaths.